PokeRing/pokering/README.md

 2. Install mysql.
 Again this is easiest to do through homebrew: `brew install mysql`.
 Ensure that mysql is started and is started on startup (easy to follow instructions included at the end of the `brew install`).
 3. Run the following from the command line `mysql -uroot -e "CREATE DATABASE pokering" && mysql -uroot -e "CREATE DATABASE pokeringtests" && mysql -uroot -e "CREATE USER 'pokering'@'localhost' IDENTIFIED BY 'p0kerings'" && mysql -uroot -e "GRANT ALL PRIVILEGES ON pokering.* TO 'pokering'@'localhost'" && mysql -uroot -e "GRANT ALL PRIVILEGES ON pokeringtests.* TO 'pokering'@'localhost'" && mysql -uroot -e "FLUSH PRIVILEGES"`.
 If you already had mysql installed, and have a root password set, you'll just need to include that password in each of these calls, like `mysql -uroot -p12345 -e "CREATE DATABASE..."`
-4. Clone this repository, navigate to your cloned repo root, then run `bin/rake source:pull && bin/rake db:seed`.
+4. Clone this repository, navigate to your cloned repo root, then run `bin/rake source:pull_dev && bin/rake db:seed`.
 This will install the ruby gem dependencies, set up your db, and populate it with seed data.
 5. Run `rails server`.
 This will start a development server on your machine, accessible at [http://localhost:3000/](http://localhost:3000/).
-6. When you need to pull changes from the github repo, there's an npm convenience script `bin/rake source:pull` that will pull the most recent master code and perform necessary cleanup, migrations, etc after the pull.
+6. When you need to pull changes from the github repo, there's an npm convenience script `bin/rake source:pull_dev` that will pull the most recent master code and perform necessary cleanup, migrations, etc after the pull.
 If you're working on a feature branch you'll need to run all the commands manually.
 See `lib/tasks/source.rake` to see everything that happens.
 7. Frontend files such as html, css, images, and javascript live in the `/public` directory.

 # API Documentation